Vehrik/FarOut/Characters/5-Injuries_And_Hazards.md

 Wincing or Flinching.
 To understand these two things you must understand Action Debt.

-Every Creature is able to perform 2 Actions/Reactions per each of their Turns.
+Every Creature is able to perform 3 or 4 Actions/Reactions per each Round.
-Action Debt is needs to be settled before any Action is performed.
+Action Debt needs to be settled before any Action/Reaction is performed.
 Action Debt is repaid by discarding Actions.
-Action Debt persists between Rounds.
+Action Debt persists between Rounds until it is paid off.

-So for example, if a Character is starts a Round with an Action Debt of 3, they must nullify both their Actions/Reactions for that round, and also carry over 1 additional point of Action Debt over to their next turn, meaning for THAT round they'll also have to nullify 1 of their Actions/Reactions.
+Wincing incurs an Action Debt of 2, whereas Flinching incurs an Action Debt of 3.

 Injuries are categorized by both their intensity(I, II, III), and by which body part becomes Injured.
 When resolving Injuries, there are two ways to determine